cabarius/ToyBox/ToyBox/ReadMe.md

 ### Ver 1.4.4 (Coming Later)
 * **Armies Editor** allow editing of leader skills
 * **Etude Editor** Show other Etude info and links
+* **Quest Editor** you can now teleport to stages of quest progression when available
 ### Ver 1.4.3
 * **Level Up & Multiclass**
   * ***Fixed Major Bugs in Multiclass***
   * Fixed bug where class powers, curses, etc were not being applied in some cases
-  * Fixed bugs where multiclass classe were being applied more than once on companions
+  * Fixed bugs where multiclass classes were being applied more than once on companions
   * In Game Multiclass UI
     * Now works during character creation
     * Various stability improvements